-Term tests are scheduled during class time, and therefore no student should have a conflict with a test.
-If a conflict does exist, it is your responsibility to resolve it.
-Students who miss a test for medical illness must contact me within 3 business days of the missed test.
+- Term tests are scheduled during class time, and therefore no student should have a conflict with a test.
+If a conflict does exist, it is your responsibility to resolve it. - Students who miss a test for medical illness must contact me within 3 business days of the missed test.
 In the case of absence due to medical illness, you may be required to complete an alternative assessment in a format of my discretion.
-If you cannot write a test for mental health reasons or are seeking accommodation on compassionate grounds, you must speak with your Program Counsellor (and include them in all communication with me) before any accommodations will be considered.

-The final exam (date, time and location) is scheduled by the Registrars Office.
+If you cannot write a test for mental health reasons or are seeking accommodation on compassionate grounds, you must speak with your Program Counsellor (and include them in all communication with me) before any accommodations will be considered. - The final exam (date, time and location) is scheduled by the Registrars Office.
 Students who miss the final exam due to a valid, documented reason must contact their program counsellor for advice on University regulations regarding final exams.
-These procedures are based on University policy, and are not under the control of the course instructor.

-The format of the term tests and the final exam will be posted at a later date.
-Students are permitted to use a formula sheet during the test.

-Students are NOT permitted to post test questions to discussion boards (including the course discussion board, the SLC discussion boards, or chat groups on Facebook, Google, etc.), nor are students allowed to post test questions to websites such as Chegg in an attempt to solicit answers.
+These procedures are based on University policy, and are not under the control of the course instructor. - The format of the term tests and the final exam will be posted at a later date.
+Students are permitted to use a formula sheet during the test. - Students are NOT permitted to post test questions to discussion boards (including the course discussion board, the SLC discussion boards, or chat groups on Facebook, Google, etc.), nor are students allowed to post test questions to websites such as Chegg in an attempt to solicit answers.
 These websites will be monitored for such activities, and students who violate these permissions may face an academic integrity investigation.

-Regrade and Accommodation Request Policies: Regrade requests must be submitted within two weeks of a test being returned, after which regrade requests may no longer be submitted, and the test grade is considered final.
+Regrade and Accommodation Request Policies:

+• Regrade requests must be submitted within 3 business days of a test being returned, after which regrade requests may no longer be submitted, and the test grade is considered final.
+Prior to submitting such a request, you should read carefully the test/assignment solution posted on Courselink.
 Note that in the event that a student submits a test or assignment for regrading, I reserve the right to regrade the entire test/assignment, not just the question under consideration.
-Procedures for submitting a regrade request will be posted on Courselink.

-Requests for accommodation due to illness, personal circumstances, etc. should be made before the assessment is due.
-If this is not possible, the request should be made within 3 business days of the due date / test date.
+• Requests for accommodation due to illness, personal circumstances, etc. should be made within 3 business days of the due date / test date.
 Accommodation will be provided at my discretion and should not be assumed.
 In the event that an accommodation is not granted, students will be expected to complete the test.

-Course Policy on Group Work: Students are encouraged to work together to discuss course content, share ideas, and ask/answer questions.
-However, all term tests and the final exam are to be completed independently, and without collaboration with other individuals, regardless of whether they are registered in the course.
-Any unauthorized collaboration, completing another students work, or having another student complete your work, will constitute academic misconduct.
+Course Policy on Group Work:

+- Students are encouraged to work together to discuss course content, share ideas, and ask/answer questions.
+However, all term tests and the final exam are to be completed independently, and without collaboration with other individuals, regardless of whether they are registered in the course. - Any unauthorized collaboration, completing another students work, or having another student complete your work, will constitute academic misconduct.

-7. University Policies
+6. University Policies